Seneca County OVI Bail Information

 Timeline: How Long Until Release?

-- Best times to post bail: Posting bail during regular business hours (Monday-Friday, 8 AM - 5 PM) may result in a faster release, as more staff are available to process the paperwork.
+- Best times to post bail: Posting bail during regular business hours may expedite the release process, as court staff and bondsmen are more readily available.

 What Happens After Posting Bail

-- What Happens If You Miss Court: Failure to appear in court can result in the forfeiture of your bail, a warrant being issued for your arrest, and additional criminal charges.
+- Consequences of missing court: Failing to appear in court will result in the forfeiture of your bail, the issuance of an arrest warrant, and additional criminal charges.